 Bidwill received the 2014 Transformational Leader Award from the Arizona Chamber of Commerce & Industry.
 In November of 2013, he received the "West Valley Regional Advancement Award" from Western Maricopa Coalition, which cited continued positive impact in that community.
 Bidwill was selected by the Phoenix Business Journal as one of its 25 "Most Admired CEO's" in 2010.

-Michael also chairs the league's Security and Fan Conduct Committee, a group of eight club executives that oversees and develops best security practices for NFL facilities, and has also been a member of the league's Business Ventures Committee since 2007.
-In December of 2012, he was appointed to the board of the National Football League Foundation which is dedicated to improving the lives of those touched by the game of football – from players at all levels to communities across the country.
+Michael also chairs the league's Stadium Security and Fan Behavior Committee, a group of eight club executives that oversees and develops best security practices for NFL facilities.
+He has also been a member of the league's Business Ventures Committee since 2007.

 BACKGROUND: Bidwill earned a Bachelor of Science degree in Finance from St. Louis University in 1987 and in 1990 earned a law degree from Catholic University of America in Washington, D.C.
 In May of 2015 – 25 years after his own graduation from the school – Michael delivered the commencement address at Catholic University's School of Law and was also awarded an honorary Doctorate of Humane Letters.

-A licensed pilot and flying enthusiast, Bidwill has participated as a volunteer for "Flying Samaritans," a group of volunteers including doctors and other medical personnel who offer free medical clinics in Mexico.
-Michael additionally is a member of the board for the Pat Tillman Foundation, which carries on the legacy of the former Cardinals safety killed in Afghanistan in 2004.
-He has also previously served as a member of the Air Force Chief of Staff Civic Leader Program whose membership "comprises respected community leaders (who) provide ideas and feedback to advise the secretary of the Air Force, the Air Force chief of staff and Air Force senior leaders."
+A flying enthusiast and licensed pilot, Bidwill regularly flies himself to Cardinals road games and for other team and league business.
+He is a member of the board for the Pat Tillman Foundation, which carries on the legacy of the former Cardinals safety killed in Afghanistan in 2004.
+Bidwill has also previously served as a member of the Air Force Chief of Staff Civic Leader Program whose membership "comprises respected community leaders (who) provide ideas and feedback to advise the secretary of the Air Force, the Air Force chief of staff and Air Force senior leaders."